 I have such a special place in my heart for hydrangeas.
-These old fashioned flowers are the quintessential romantic summer bloom!
-I now have 13 hydrangea bushes around StoneGable.
-And they are all full of beautiful mop head florets!
-I’ve used them often this summer cut and arranged inside and they never disappoint.
+These old-fashioned flowers are the quintessential romantic summer bloom!
+I now have 18 hydrangea bushes around the Tanglewood House.
+And when they are all full of beautiful mop head florets there is nothing quite like them!
 Today I’d like to give you some tips about arranging hydrangeas, caring for hydrangeas, drying hydrangeas and more!
 This is THE exhaustive manual of cut hydrangeas!
 Keep this as a reference!

 Hydrangeas are a summer into fall plant.
 Their beautiful early life cycle starts early in the summer and they keep on blooming and changing almost until early frost.
 And if you know how to dry them they can last for years!

 Let’s talk about getting them off the bush first…